The Power of Philanthropy

 Whether an endowment or a planned gift, these ways of supporting the college stand as examples of the generosity of our loyal alumni that will inspire each new generation.

 Enhancing Our 21st-Century Infrastructure

-The Engineering Building Oval is the next step in the move of the college to Centennial Campus.
-It will provide much needed space for labs and classrooms, offering even more of our students access to state-of-the-art facilities for biomanufacturing, advanced manufacturing, rapid prototyping and more.
+Fitts-Woolard Hall is the next step in the move of the college to Centennial Campus.
+The approximately 225,000 gross-square-foot, four-story structure will provide much needed space for labs and classrooms, offering even more of our students access to state-of-the-art facilities for biomanufacturing, advanced manufacturing, rapid prototyping and more.
 With their “yes” vote on the Connect NC bond in March 2016, North Carolina voters gave us a start toward making it reality.
 Your support will help us finish what they began.

 Links for a Lifetime